Procedure: Student academic study load and progression (coursework)

 - Where the Associate Dean (Education) was involved in the original decision, the appeal is considered by the Dean of the relevant College.

-- Appeals against clause 33 may only be made under the Academic Progress Rules and may not be made to the Associate Dean (Education).
+- Appeals against clauses in the ‘Unsatisfactory Progress’ section of this procedure (other than the ‘Unsatisfactory progress: failure to maintain results at an established level’ sub-section) may only be made under the Academic Progress Rule and are not made to the Associate Dean (Education).

 |Printable version (PDF)|